Dia Mirza: Community services and activism

-Mirza has been involved with Cancer Patients Aid Association and Spastics Society of India, and has worked extensively with the government of Andhra Pradesh to spread HIV awareness, prevention of female foeticide, PETA, CRY and most recently the NDTV Greenathon – an effort to find tangible solutions against pollution and the book, "Deke Dheko" by Radio Mirchi (a campaign initiated to collect books for underprivileged children).
-She is on the board of the Coca-Cola foundation that works towards development in rural India.
+Mirza has been involved with the Cancer Patients Aid Association and Spastics Society of India, and has worked extensively with the government of Andhra Pradesh to spread HIV awareness, prevention of female foeticide, PETA, CRY and most recently the NDTV Greenathon – an effort to find tangible solutions against pollution and the book, "Deke Dheko" by Radio Mirchi (a campaign initiated to collect books for underprivileged children).
+She is on the board of the Coca-Cola Foundation which works towards development in rural India.
 She is associated with campaigns such as Sanctuary Asia's Leave Me Alone and Female Foeticide.

 In 2010 she adopted two cheetah cubs at the Prince of Wales zoological park in Lucknow.
 Mirza, along with Aamir Khan, publicly expressed support for the Narmada Bachao Andolan, a group protesting the building of a dam.
 This aroused the ire of political activists from the Bharatiya Janata Party, who led a protest march against the actress.
 She won the Green Award at IIFA 2012 for spreading awareness about environment-related issues.
 Along with these, Mirza has endorsed The Body Shop for their stand on a ban on animal testing and propagation of recycled packaging and natural products.
 She is the Eco-Ambassador for Panasonic.

 Mirza has been felicitated at award functions for her active involvement in social and environmental issues.
 She has been named the ambassador for the Swachh Bharat Mission's youth-based 'Swachh Saathi' programme.
 As an ambassador, the actress would interact with school and college students from across the country through awareness sessions, community cleaning activities and motivational videos.

-She joined Save The Children India as their first ever artist ambassador.
+She joined Save The Children India as their first-ever artist ambassador.